Workflow guide · 01 / 03

 Recommended order

-Search first, build only if the package is missing, then use the install command shown by the package browser or build result.
-This avoids duplicate builds and keeps common packages easy to reuse.
+Search first.
+Build only if the package is missing.
+Then install the snippet shown by the browser or build result.